Mark T. Greenberg: Research

 Greenberg was involved in the development of numerous evidence-based interventions focused on children’s well-being.
 In 1980, with Carol A. Kusché he co-authored the PATHS program, an evidence-based social and emotional learning curriculum now used in thousands of schools around the world.
 In 1990, he joined the Conduct Problems Prevention Research Group to develop and test the Fast Track Intervention – an integrated multiple-tier model for supporting all children to succeed in school and life.
 He has been a collaborator in the development and/or evaluation of numerous interventions including PROSPER for youth development, Communities That Care, and the Cultivating Awareness and Resilience in Education (CARE) and Community Approach to Learning Mindfully (CALM) mindfulness programs for educators.
 He was the co-director of the Family Life Project, an ongoing, long-term study of the biological, individual, family and community influences that affect the development of rural children.

-Publications
+Selected works

-Dr. Greenberg has published more than 350 peer-reviewed scientific papers, chapters, and books, including:
+Greenberg has published more than 350 peer-reviewed scientific papers, chapters, and books, including: